dfe-analytical-services/dfeR/README.md

 To install dfeR and more generally access web resources within the Departmental network programatically, you need to set http and https proxy variables.

-The following function will ask you for your password and set such variables for you to enable this functionality.
+The following function set such variables for you to enable this functionality on your machine.

 **Note:** The required password is your windows logon password and you will need to restart R and/or your terminal session for the change to take effect.